heyjva/support/content/src/voice-pe/customzing/about-internal-gpio-pins.md

 ## GPIO pin header group 3: Grove port

+The pins of the Grove port can be accessed from the outside of the device.

 ### Pin assignments

 - `SCL`, `SDA`, `5V`, `GND`

-> **Notice**: Risk of damaging VPE components due to high current.
+> **Notice**: **Risk of damage to components due to high current.**
 >
->  - Current drawn from GPIO pins should be limited to 20 milliamps (mA) or damage to the ESP32-S3 may occur.
+> - Current drawn from GPIO pins should be limited to 20&nbsp;milliampere (mA) or damage to the ESP32-S3 may occur.

 ### +5V pin power switching

-- The Grove expansion port has a “load switch” on its +5 V pin.
+- The Grove expansion port has a “load switch” on its +5&nbsp;V pin.
-- This is controlled by the ESP32-S3’s GPIO pin 46.
+- This is controlled by the ESP32-S3’s GPIO&nbsp;pin&nbsp;46.
-- Power is not available on the Grove port’s +5 V pin unless this GPIO pin is switched on (high).
+- Power is not available on the Grove port’s +5&nbsp;V pin unless this GPIO pin is switched on (high).

  ![Image showing location of the Grove port](/static/img/voice-pe/voice_pe_internal_pin_group_03_grove_port.jpg)